DhanarSantika/SumWithML/README.md

 # Sum With ML

-Sum 2 number with linear regression
+Sum 2 numbers with linear regression